ricsanfre/pi-cluster/docs/_docs/nginx.md

     loadBalancerIP: 10.0.0.100
 ```

-With this configuration ip 10.0.0.100 is assigned to Traefik proxy and so, for all services exposed by the cluster.
+With this configuration ip 10.0.0.100 is assigned to NGINX proxy and so, for all services exposed by the cluster.

 #### Enabling Access log